fiquu/slseed-web-api/README.md

 We decided to use separate stacks to avoid dependencies between the Serverless and base stacks.
 The base stack may contain references to Cognito  or other critical services that should not be deleted when removing the Serverless service or modified on every deploy.

-This could be solved with https://github.com/nordcloud/serverless-plugin-additional-stacks but we needed an easy way to setup and configure reproductible environments on each stage.
+This could be solved with the [Serverless Plugin Additional Stacks](https://github.com/nordcloud/serverless-plugin-additional-stacks) but we needed an easy way to setup and configure reproductible environments on each stage.

 ### Running Scripts